-When you change the IP address or netmask settings of an everRun node as described in Configuring IP Settings, you must reboot the node or the system for the changes to take effect.
-If you do not reboot the node or the system, both the new and old settings will remain in effect, which may cause routing or connection issues.
+When you change the IP address or netmask settings of a node as described in Configuring IP Settings, both the old and new settings are in effect until you reboot the node.
+Having both settings active may cause routing or connection issues.